Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Inelastic Constitutive Kolmogorov–Arnold Networks (iCKANs)

-CKANs have been formulated using different choices of functional bases for the elastic potential function, e.g., pricipal invariants and principal stretches \citep{abdolazizi2025constitutive}.
-In this work, we adopt the variant, in which the principal invariants are selected as the functional basis for constructing the KAN representing the elastic potential.
+CKANs have been formulated using different choices of functional bases for the free energy function, e.g., pricipal invariants and principal stretches \citep{abdolazizi2025constitutive}.
+In this work, we adopt the variant, in which the principal invariants are selected as the functional basis for constructing the KAN representing the free energy.
 In the original CKAN implementation, an input-monotonic KAN is employed \citep{polo2024monokan}.
-Here, we use the previously introduced input-convex KAN to enforce convexity of the learned elastic potential representation.
+Here, we use the previously introduced input-convex KAN to enforce convexity of the learned free energy representation.

-The elastic potential function $\psi$ should be constructed polyconvex with respect to the deformation gradient $\vec{F}$, to ensure the existence of minimizers of the elastic potential function.
-To achieve a polyconvex elastic potential function, the input arguments of the KAN must be polyconvex in $\vec{F}$ \citep{hartmann2003polyconvexity}.
-It is evident that the elastic potential should be dependent on the principal invariants of the elastic right Cauchy-Green deformation tensor in the co-rotated intermediate configuration $\bar{\vec{C}}_e = \vec{U}_i^{-1} \vec{C} \vec{U}_i^{-1}$.
-For nearly incompressible materials, it is common practice to decouple the volumetric and isochoric parts of the elastic deformation \citep{holthusen2024theory,flory1961thermodynamic}.
-Therefore, the polyconvex modified elastic invariants $(\hat{I}_1^{\bar{\vec{C}}_e}, \hat{I}_2^{\bar{\vec{C}}_e}, \hat{I}_3^{\bar{\vec{C}}_e})$ are then defined using the principal invariants (\autoref{eq:invariants_Ce}) as \citep{hartmann2003polyconvexity,holthusen2024PAMM}
+We follow the common design principle of constructing the free energy as a polyconvex function with respect to the deformation gradient $\vec{F}$ \citep{ball1976convexity}.\footnote{To be more precise, polyconvexity is employed here as a constitutive design principle, i.e., in the sense of convexity with respect to the deformation gradient, its cofactors, and its determinant.
+We do not invoke polyconvexity to establish the existence of minimizers of the underlying inelastic problem, which would additionally require coercivity assumptions and a more detailed mathematical analysis.} It is evident that the free energy should be dependent on the principal invariants of the elastic right Cauchy-Green deformation tensor in the co-rotated intermediate configuration, $\bar{\vec{C}}_e = \vec{U}_i^{-1} \vec{C} \vec{U}_i^{-1}$.
+For nearly incompressible materials, it is common practice to decouple the volumetric and isochoric contributions of the elastic part of the deformation gradient \citep{holthusen2024theory,flory1961thermodynamic}.
+Thus, modified invariants $(\hat{I}_1^{\bar{\vec{C}}_e}, \hat{I}_2^{\bar{\vec{C}}_e}, \hat{I}_3^{\bar{\vec{C}}_e})$ are defined based on the principal invariants (\autoref{eq:invariants_Ce}) as \citep{hartmann2003polyconvexity,holthusen2024PAMM}

+For fixed $\vec{U}_i$, these modified invariants are polyconvex functions of the deformation gradient and can be expressed as convex functions of $\vec{F}$, its cofactors $\mathrm{cof}(\vec{F})$, and its determinant $\det(\vec{F})$, \citep{holthusen2026complement,holthusen2024PAMM}.
+A discussion of the polyconvexity properties for the cases where $\vec{U}_i$ changes in $\vec{F}$ is beyond the scope of this work.